3eeps/llmon-py/README.md

 Can be deployed using ngrok in minutes.

-moondream2 intergrated.
+moondream2 integrated!

-Fast.
-Easy to use.
-Recommend 16GB (Nvidia) GPU. *works on my machine*
+Recommend 16GB (Nvidia) GPU.
  ![image](https://github.com/3eeps/llmon-py/assets/55860052/95ded2e0-5485-4d2c-861e-14a480294a7c)